SoWhitIs/school-district-analysis/README.md

 ## Summary
-By replacing the scoring data with NaN, all "usable" data was kept in tact, such as school name, type, student name, etc. Nonetheless, allowed for those data to still be consider in the final which lies one reason affect of this method was not greater.
+By replacing the scoring data with NaN, all "usable" data was kept in tact, such as school name, type, student name, etc. however, this method could be net false  positives as the results or effects are not as noticebale.

-However, this method could have yeild false outcomes, especially when having to perform permuatations as getting the averages. .
+Bu, it is possible could be because of the smaller sample size, ***only*** 1% of the inital total.